 Green Diamond Resource Company is a fifth-generation, family-owned forest products company.
-We own and manage forests in California and Washington and produce redwood and Douglas-fir lumber in California.
-We manage our lands in an environmentally responsible manner, as sustainable and productive working forests.
+We own and manage working forest land in California, Oregon, and Washington in an environmentally responsible manner.
 A few important facts:

 - We operate under the toughest forest practice regulations